Norman Maclean: Dartmouth

-Maclean received his Bachelor of Arts in 1924 and chose to remain in Hanover, New Hampshire to serve as an instructor until 1926—a time he recalled in "This Quarter I Am Taking McKeon: A Few Remarks on the Art of Teaching".
+Maclean received his Bachelor of Arts in 1924 and chose to remain in Hanover, New Hampshire, to serve as an instructor until 1926, a time he recalled in "This Quarter I Am Taking McKeon: A Few Remarks on the Art of Teaching".

 Personal life

-Jessie Burns first met Norman Maclean during a December party in the Helena valley.
+Maclean met his future wife, Jessie Burns, during a December party in the Helena valley.
 They were returning home after the party with another couple in Jessie's car, when a blizzard descended and the car's radiator froze.
-MacLean tried pouring water in, only to have the water freeze as well.
-Maclean then started hiking through the blizzard to seek help, but soon found that the car had caught up with him, as the cold had prevented the engine from overheating.
-Norman felt foolish, but Jessie always considered him the hero of the blizzard.

-Maclean and Burns married on September 24, 1931, and had two children: a daughter Jean (born in 1942), now a lawyer, and a son, John Norman Maclean (born in 1943).
+He tried pouring water in, only to have the water freeze as well.
+He then started hiking through the blizzard to seek help but soon found that the car had caught up with him, as the cold had prevented the engine from overheating.
+He felt foolish, but Jessie always considered him the hero of the blizzard.
+He and Burns married on September 24, 1931, and had two children: daughter Jean Maclean Snyder (1942-2025), who was an attorney, and son John Norman Maclean (born in 1943), who became a journalist and author.

 Following their marriage, Jessie handled the family's finances and wrote all the checks.
-Norman also gave up typing and wrote almost everything, including his books, "in a cramped longhand that generations of typists at the University and elsewhere prided themselves on learning to decipher."

-Their son, John Maclean, has since written that their family always led two lives.
-One life was during the summers at the log cabin built by Rev. Maclean near Seeley Lake, Montana.
-The other life took place in Chicago during the academic year.
-In fact, on July 26, 1950, the Maclean family was driving between Gillette and Sheridan, Wyoming when they heard over the radio about the outbreak of the Korean War.
-Stunned, Jessie Maclean said, "We're at war; it should feel different."
-Outside their family's car, however, "nothing moved but heat waves."

-At the University of Chicago, Jessie Maclean's "open personality", made her a lot of friends.
+Jessie's "open personality" made her a lot of friends at the University of Chicago.
 It was often said of her in later years, "She was the only one who'd talk to the young faculty wives."
 During a 1986 interview, Maclean recalled, "I love Chicago.
 My wife was very wonderful in helping me come to feel that.
 I was very provincial in a lot of ways.
 She was gay and loved life wherever she lived.
 She really worked me over in our early years in Chicago.
 I was insolent and provincial about that city.
 She made me see how beautiful it was, made me see the geometric and industrial and architectural beauty."
+Dr. Sidney Schulman later said of Jessie's role at the university, "Jessie knew what was to be said.
+She said less than she knew, but what she said was enough and she said it with humor, with literary allusions and with simplicity.
+She came to be a sort of housemother.
+In being this, she was unaware of it - no self-satisfied awareness that what she was doing was noble.
+She was not playacting.
+It was part of her existence."
+Jessie died in 1968, of emphysema and cancer of the esophagus, the result of decades of chain smoking.

+Maclean's family always led two lives, according to his son.
+One life was during the summers at the log cabin built by Maclean's father near Seeley Lake, Montana.
+The other life took place in Chicago during the academic year.

+Maclean gave up typing and wrote almost everything, including his books, "in a cramped longhand that generations of typists at the University and elsewhere prided themselves on learning to decipher."